AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 ## 4. Clean and Parse Your Scraped Tweet Data

-After scraping user profiles with Bright Data, your output will contain many metadata fields about the account and the scraped posts.
+After scraping content from user profiles with Bright Data, your output will contain many metadata fields about the account and the scraped posts.
 One important field is:

 - `posts`: This contains a list of tweets returned for each profile as a **JSON string**.